corda/corda-docs-portal/content/en/tools/digital-currencies/creating-token-definitions.md

 	  alt="Creating Token Definitions - Flow Running"
    >}}

-   Once the token definition flow completes, the flow displays as Completed:
+   Once the token definition flow completes, the flow status is displayed as **Completed**:

    {{<